 (Tip: I like bins with lids – then kids seem less likely to pull things out again.
 Also, if they are sturdy it doubles as a step stool so that they can reach the top clothing rod).

 2.)
 Hang all types together and in color order from lightest to darkest

 I find this makes getting dressed much easier and quicker for my kids because all of their T-shirts are always hanging together.
 All of their skirts are together, dresses, and so on.
 It really only adds a few extra seconds when hanging up their laundry, but is well worth the extra effort.
 I like how much time it can save from searching for that certain top that matches those hot pink shorts my daughter insisted on wearing this morning.

 3.)
 Matching hangers

 This really can make the world of difference!
 Having every shirt hang at the same length in the same direction and with the same amount of bulk is truly a must!
 For my kids I buy packs of the same plastic hangers at target for only a few dollars.
-For myself I splurge on some nicer wooden hangers from Costco.
+For myself I splurge on nice velvet hangers from Costco.

 4.)
 Seasonal changes

 If you are lucky enough to live in an area that experiences several or all 4 seasons, then you may want to consider moving your clothes depending on the weather.
 In the summer time I place t-shirts first, but in the winter I switch their position with sweaters.
 But no matter what is hanging where, they will still always hang in order of color.